Common Core Math – Details

 - All questions are paired for easy pre- and post-testing, makeup tests, etc. You will not notice this on the sample documents, but if you visit the Play Area, it will be apparent that two questions in-a-row are always similar.
 This provides a nice balance between repetition and variety and also helps with test security, as the two questions, which are close in difficulty and style, can be assigned to different students and graded the same way.

-- The questions are rich with graphics and interesting scenarios, including a lot of real-world data.
+- The questions are rich with graphics and interesting scenarios, including real-world data.
 With the editor, you can use these graphics and scenarios as the basis for new questions.
 The process is facilitated with a button in the editor labeled “Duplicate”.
-Also, Problem-Attic is smart enough not to repeat certain figures or text which is marked as an “intro”, if it appears in successive questions.
+Also, Problem-Attic does very smart formatting and will not repeat directions, figures, or other “stimulus” which appears in successive questions.

 - When viewing problems for a particular standard, you’ll see up to 100 per page.
 Often there will be more.
 Be sure to scroll to the buttom of the page and click Next, to view them all.
 The questions are organized generally by level of difficulty and, by default, the easiest come first.
 Problem-Attic lets you reverse the order.
 You can try this in the Play Area.
 Press the Sort button to put the most rigorous questions, usually open-ended or multi-step, at the top.